 The general use case for this tool is as follows:

-Unigram/Bigram scores: this computes a suite of metrics that are based on unigram/bigram frequencies (that is, the frequencies of individual sounds and the frequencies of adjacent pairs of sounds).
+The calculator computes a suite of metrics that are based on unigram/bigram frequencies (that is, the frequencies of individual sounds and the frequencies of adjacent pairs of sounds).
 This includes type- and token-weighted variants of the positional unigram/bigram method from Jusczyk et al. (1994) and Vitevitch and Luce (2004), as well as type- and token-weighted variants of standard unigram/bigram probabilities.
+See the About page for a detailed description of how these models differ and how to interpret the scores.

 The UCI Phonotactic Calculator was developed by Connor Mayer (UCI), Arya Kondur (UCI), and Megha Sundara (UCLA).
 Please direct all inquiries to Connor Mayer (cjmayer@uci.edu).